rathodkanishk/object-oriented-programming-in-java-specialization/Java Programming: Solving Problems With Software/Week 1/README.md

 # Java Programming: Solving Problems With Software
-This is course 1 out of 4 of the Object Oriented Programming in Java Specialization offered by Duke University on Coursera.
+**This is course 1 out of 4 of the [Object Oriented Programming in Java Specialization](https://www.coursera.org/specializations/object-oriented-programming) offered by Duke University | Coursera**

-This repository is the beginning of my programming journey, and contains all my coursework from this course.
+*This repository is the beginning of my programming journey, and contains all my coursework from this course!*